tupl-tufts/rdl/README.md

 returns true, meaning wrapping isn't fully working with initialize

 * Use SingletonType(self) for self type check? - Yes, but is == check enough?

+* Ruby allows varargs to appear in the middle; currently not allowed in RDL.